storacha/RFC/client-side-encryption.md

 ### 2.5 Gateway Fallback Strategy

-Implement a backup decryption system through the Storacha IPFS Gateway that can validate UCAN delegations and decrypt content when Lit Protocol is unavailable, expensive, or experiencing performance issues.
+Implement a backup decryption system through the Storacha IPFS Gateway that can validate UCAN delegations and decrypt content when the Lit Protocol is unavailable, expensive, or experiencing performance issues.
 This reduces external network dependency while maintaining the same security model.

 ### 2.6 Symmetric Key Backup Strategies